-If neither of these tickle your taste-buds, I came across a great site with several good wholesome recipes – a site aimed at helping students who are away from home for the first time, there’s some really easy and nourishing recipes over at http://studentrecipes.com/recipes/soup/
+If neither of these tickles your taste-buds, I came across a great site with several good wholesome recipes – a site aimed at helping students who are away from home for the first time, there are some really easy and nourishing recipes over at http://studentrecipes.com/recipes/soup/

-If soup isn’t what you’re after, you might find some inspiration for your dinner ideas tonight here – check out the post because there’s links to other great foodie sites and I promise you’ll find something yummy you really fancy on at least one of them.
+If the soup isn’t what you’re after, you might find some inspiration for your dinner ideas tonight here – check out the post because there are links to other great foodie sites and I promise you’ll find something yummy you really fancy on at least one of them.

 When you make vegetable soups if time is short, use the julienne blade on a mandoline slicer to give you very small strips, then chop once or twice – the smaller pieces will cook in a few minutes.
 In terms of speed and efficiency, a good mandoline slicer like the Bron or Swissmar is invaluable and probably the one bit of kitchen kit I’d be absolutely lost without.